 Getting the picture?
 There's a lot of money in keeping our furry friends well-fed and healthy.

 Peruse pet stores, and you'll see lots of trends that reflect the human specialty and natural food trends: We all want good, clean food.
-These trends drive success at the small business level, as with startups like Rudy Green's Doggy Cuisine.
+Just like the shift toward natural foods in human foods, pet owners are embracing fresh, clean ingredients.

-- Organic dog and cat foods with simple recipes and whole food ingredients we might use at home.
-Old-time companies like Bench & Field Pet Foods keep Fido healthy and owners guilt-free with "free-range chicken and natural/organic ingredients."
+To start, profitable brands are offering organic dog and cat foods with simple recipes and whole-food ingredients we might use at home.
+Old-time companies like Bench & Field Pet Foods keep Fido healthy and owners guilt-free with free-range chicken and natural or organic ingredients.
 Grain-free dog foods are a growing trend, too.

 Pet snack foods and treats that are freeze-dried also echo the shifts in human snack foods.
 Freeze-dried foods are crunchy, attractive, convenient to store, and tend to retain nutrients.
 The key is to research what's out there and how our own specialty- and natural-food trends might trickle into pet food formats and flavors that have yet to be developed.